supSugam/react-native-text-watcher/README.md

 - Specify custom text components to supress text warnings for.
 - Change severity type of warnings ie. `Error`, `Warning`, `Information`, `Hint`.

+## 1.0.2

+- Fix: Issue with unwanted warn on conditional text string.
+- Excluded unnecessary files from the extension (Reduced Size).

 ## Future Plans

 - 🚀 **Function Call Detection**: Introduce the ability to warn on function calls that return strings or string variables.